Construction and Trade

 • Annual uniform allocation

-payable in addition to the Student Fees
+payable in addition to the Student Fees.

 Click here to visit our Student Fees page.